XLSForm/xlsform.github.io/_sections/home-english.md

 ### Grid theme forms

 The **theme-grid** style allows your form to mimic the look of traditional paper surveys by compacting multiple questions into one row.
 This style is best used with larger screens (e.g., computers or tablets).
-It also makes a nice print out!
+It also makes a nice printout!

 Please click on the link to see an example of a [Grid theme webform](https://enketo.ona.io/x/#Yn4R).